-In accordance with ASC 820, the Company is required to disclose the fair value of financial instruments, both assets and liabilities recognized and not recognized in the consolidated balance sheet, for which fair value can be estimated.
+In accordance with ASC 820, the Company is required to disclose the fair value of financial instruments, both assets and liabilities recognized and not recognized in the consolidated balance sheets, for which fair value can be estimated.

-The following describes the Company's methods for estimating the fair value for financial instruments.
+The following describes the Company's methods for estimating the fair value of financial instruments.
 Descriptions are not provided for those items that have zero balances as of the current balance sheet date.

-- AFS securities, trading securities, mortgage loans held-for-sale, mortgage loans held-for-investment in securitization trusts, MSR, derivative assets and liabilities, and collateralized borrowings in securitization trusts are recurring fair value measurements; carrying value equals fair value.
-See discussion of valuation methods and assumptions within the Fair Value Measurements section of this footnote. - Cash and cash equivalents and restricted cash have a carrying value which approximates fair value because of the short maturities of these instruments.
+- AFS securities, trading securities, residential mortgage loans held-for-sale, residential mortgage loans held-for-investment in securitization trusts, MSR, derivative assets and liabilities, and collateralized borrowings in securitization trusts are recurring fair value measurements; carrying value equals fair value.
+See discussion of valuation methods and assumptions within the Fair Value Measurements section of this footnote. - Commercial real estate assets are carried at cost, net of any unamortized acquisition premiums or discounts, loan fees and origination costs as applicable, unless deemed impaired.
+Because the Company has not yet recorded any allowances for losses and the rates and terms of the commercial real estate assets held at December 31, 2015 are similar to those observed in the market, carrying value, or amortized cost, approximates fair value.
+The Company categorizes the fair value measurement of these assets as Level 3. - Cash and cash equivalents and restricted cash have a carrying value which approximates fair value because of the short maturities of these instruments.
 The Company categorizes the fair value measurement of these assets as Level 1. - As a condition to membership in the FHLB, the Company is required to purchase and hold a certain amount of FHLB stock, which is considered a non-marketable, long-term investment, and is carried at cost.
 Because this stock can only be redeemed or sold at its par value, and only to the FHLB, carrying value, or cost, approximates fair value.
 The Company categorizes the fair value measurement of these assets as Level 3. - Equity investments include cost method investments for which fair value is not estimated.
 Carrying value, or cost, approximates fair value.
 The Company categorizes the fair value measurement of these assets as Level 3. - The carrying value of repurchase agreements and FHLB advances that mature in less than one year generally approximates fair value due to the short maturities.
-The Company holds \$93.2 million of repurchase agreements and \$2.5 billion of FHLB advances that are considered long-term.
-The Company's long-term repurchase agreements and FHLB advances have floating rates based on an index plus a spread and the credit spread is typically consistent with those demanded in the market.
+The Company holds \$3.8 billion of FHLB advances that are considered long-term.
+The Company's long-term FHLB advances have floating rates based on an index plus a spread and, for members of the FHLB, the credit spread is typically consistent with those demanded in the market.
 Accordingly, the interest rates on these borrowings are at market and thus carrying value approximates fair value.
 The Company categorizes the fair value measurement of these liabilities as Level 2.

-The following table presents the carrying values and estimated fair values of assets and liabilities that are required to be recorded or disclosed at fair value at December 31, 2014 and December 31, 2013.
+The following table presents the carrying values and estimated fair values of assets and liabilities that are required to be recorded or disclosed at fair value at December 31, 2015 and December 31, 2014.